 Kurt joined Watsi on March 7th, 2014.
-Six years ago, Kurt became the 64th member to automatically support a new Watsi patient every month.
-Since then, 5,892 more people have become monthly donors!
-Kurt's most recent donation traveled 8,500 miles to support Susan, a small-scale farmer from Kenya, to fund mobility-restoring ankle surgery to repair a fracture.
+Eight years ago, Kurt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kurt's most recent donation traveled 8,800 miles to support Srey Nath, a bright student and future teacher from Cambodia, to fund life-changing spinal surgery.